danielnsilva/semanticscholar/README.md

 ```console
 492 results.
 First occurrence: Computing Machinery and Intelligence.
 ```

+> **Warning**
+> From the [official documentation](https://api.semanticscholar.org/api-docs/graph#tag/Paper-Data/operation/get_graph_get_paper_search): "Because of the subtleties of finding partial phrase matches in different parts of the document, be cautious about interpreting the total field as a count of documents containing any particular word in the query."

 To search for authors by keyword:
 ```python
 from semanticscholar import SemanticScholar